erquhart/preliminaries/README.md

 # preliminaries

-Simple front matter parser that supports YAML, JSON and TOML.
+Simple front matter parser for Markdown that supports YAML, JSON and (optionally) TOML.